multiple-states/bread-butter/README.md

 --------------

 *v0.10.0*
-* Introduced the grunt-load-config plugin as a way to split our grunt tasks into seperate files and make Bread and Butter more maintainable.
+* Introduced the grunt-load-config plugin as a way to split our grunt tasks into separate files and make Bread and Butter more maintainable.

 *v0.9.1*
 * Bower introduced to workflow